 - Dental insurance

 SDI stands for State Disability Insurance.
 The SDI tax is a type of tax that is withheld from employee wages.
 The government uses it to pay various disability funds for those who cannot work due to disabilities.

 Short for volunteer time off, this is a benefit offered by some companies to both salaried employees and hourly employees.
 Employees get paid time off (PTO) outside of their regular sick days and vacation time.
-This extra time is spent toward community service.
-It allows small businesses improve their brand image while at the same time giving back to the community.
+This extra time is spent on community service.
+It allows small businesses to improve their brand image while at the same time giving back to the community.

 There’s also something called voluntary time off, which is when an employee opts not to come into work on days they’re not needed.
 Although the time off is unpaid, the benefit is that their employment status is not affected.

 Did we help demystify a few payroll terms?